denpamusic/laravel-bitcoinrpc/docs/_docs/03-standard-request.md

 toc: true
 toc_label: "Make request with"
 ---
-The package provides various way to make JSON-RPC calls.
+The package provides various way to call <abbr title="JavaScript Object Notation Remote Procedure Call">JSON-RPC</abbr> methods.

-Each have their own positives and negatives depending on usage.
+You can use them interchangeably, if needed.
+However, if you don't plan to unit-test your application, helper method is preferred as it's easiest one to use.

+_Note: method names are case-insensitive, so getBlock() and getblock() will yield the same result._

 ### Helper
-Helper functions provide an easy way to access RPC functions.
+Helper functions provide an easy way to call JSON-RPC methods.
-They are however makes testing somewhat difficult and can cause name collisions.
+They are, however, make testing somewhat difficult and can cause name collisions.

-The following example illustrates use of `bitcoind()` helper to call the [getBlock()](https://bitcoin.org/en/developer-reference#getblock) method:
+The following example illustrates the use of `bitcoind()` helper to call the [getBlock()](https://bitcoin.org/en/developer-reference#getblock) method.
 ```php
 <?php